RIKEN-RCCS/lens3/v2/test/basic-copy/README.md

 it.
 The file size is large enough to start a multipart upload (8MB is the default threshold to use a multipart upload).

+## Install AWS CLI

+It uses AWS Command Line Interface (AWS CLI).
+For instructions of installing AWS CLI, See
+[Install AWS CLI](../README.md#install-aws-cli) in "v2/test/README.md"
+file.

 ## Set Credentials for AWS CLI

 First, prepare an S3 access key and a bucket in advance.

-Second, store access/secret keys in the configuration file of AWS CLI in "~/.aws/credentials".
-Optionally, set the S3 signature version in the configuration file "~/.aws/config".
+Second, store access/secret keys in the configuration file of AWS CLI in "\~/.aws/credentials".
+Optionally, set the S3 signature version in the configuration file "\~/.aws/config".

 "credentials" file looks like:
 ```